Trans Fats – Addictive, Destructive and Overall Bad for Your Health?

 Their name says it all about how they are created.
 Hydrogen is added to the liquid fat, making it a “partially hydrogenated” molecule.
 This extra molecule makes it more stable for a longer life as well as changing the consistency from a liquid to a solid fat.

-If you’re eating out and enjoying a deep fried dish (one of my biggest weaknesses), chances are you are eating a type of hydrogenated vegetable oil.
+If you’re eating out and enjoying a deep fried dish (one of my biggest personal dietary weaknesses), chances are you are eating a type of hydrogenated vegetable oil.
 This is because this fat can be used over and over in the fryers used to deep fry foods.
-It is also inexpensive and lends a desirable taste to the food.
+It is also inexpensive and lends a desirable, if not downright addictive, taste to the food.

 Trans fats increase blood levels of the most damaging type of cholesterol